Ruth Norman: Declining health and death

 In 1988, Norman broke a hip and her health began to decline.
 Although she had promised to live until 2001, her deteriorating condition made her followers suspect she would die before then, causing them some distress and denial.
 In an attempt to help her recover, students used past-life regression to recall interactions with her, and some became very emotional after experiencing memories of events in which they had rejected and hurt her.
 Norman returned to leading services in February 1989, making a quicker than expected recovery, which was attributed to the past-life rituals.
 After a period of good health, her condition again deteriorated, prompting students to resume recounting their past crimes.
 Norman lost most of her hearing and experienced chronic pain; she was admitted to a hospital in December 1989, but by the summer she was well enough to be present at events.
 She was nearly bedridden in her last years and was attended to by some followers.
 In 1991, she stated that the Space Brothers had given her permission to die before their expected arrival in 2001.

-Before her death, Norman met with each of her followers; she died on July 12, 1993, and was cremated.
+Before her death, Norman met with each of her followers; she died in El Cajon, California on July 12, 1993, and was cremated.
 In her will, she promised to return to Earth, accompanied by the Space Brothers, in eight years.
 Students, some of whom were surprised and confused by her death, were instructed by leaders not to grieve because she was in a celestial state.
 Some of them privately mourned, and a few left the group.
 Items of Norman's were distributed to students, some of whom wore them at later events.

 After Norman's death, Antares took over as leader and channeled messages from her.
 Others later began channeling her, and recordings of her messages were replayed.
 Antares died in 1999, and a board of directors assumed leadership of the organization and channeled.
 In the 2000s, Unarius' leaders emphasized individual transformation, focusing on a gradual spiritual change in humanity.